krasserm/bot-with-plan/train/README.md

 ## Planner fine-tuning

-Planner fine-tuning starts from a pre-trained Mistral-7B model using trajectories generated in a GPT-4 based [agent simulation](../simulation/README.md).
-During fine-tuning, a planner learns to describe the task for the next step and to select an appropriate tool that can transform the task description into one or more actions.
+Planner fine-tuning uses a Mistral-7B base model and trajectories generated in a GPT-4 based [agent simulation](../simulation/README.md).
+During fine-tuning, a planner learns to describe the task for the next step and to select an appropriate tool that executes one or more actions derived from the task description.
 The set of available tools is learned from the trajectories.
 There's no need to prompt the planner with available tools at inference time which significantly reduces prompt sizes and inference latencies.

 ### gba-planner-7B-v0.1